 In addition to calorie expenditure during exercise, engaging in regular physical activity also has long-lasting effects on our resting metabolic rate.
 This refers to the amount of energy our bodies require to perform basic functions at rest, such as breathing and circulation.
 Regular exercise helps to increase our metabolic rate, meaning that even when we are not actively exercising, we are still burning more calories compared to someone who leads a sedentary lifestyle.

-See also How many calories does a roast dinner have
+See also How many calories in a bacon swiss buttery jack

 It is important to note that the intensity and duration of physical activity can significantly impact the number of calories burned.
 Higher intensity workouts, such as high-intensity interval training (HIIT), can maximize the calorie burn in a shorter period of time, while longer duration exercises can also be effective for consistent calorie expenditure.